Tararua Tramping Club

 Established in 1919, TTC is the longest established tramping club in Wellington.
 Our membership is over 700.
 We are one of some 300 outdoor recreational clubs and societies affiliated to the national body, Federated Mountain Clubs of New Zealand.

-Although tramping is our most popular activity, there are many other ways you can enjoy yourself with the club, including family trips, snow sports, day walks, biking, youth programme and climbing and mountaineering.
+Although tramping is our most popular activity, there are many other ways you can enjoy yourself with the club, including family trips, snow sports, day walks, conservation. biking, youth programme and climbing and mountaineering.
 Have a look at our activities page for more details.

 What's In a Name?